nightowl9276/Secret/README.md

 Dont worry...
 The fun awaits... feel free to listen to this music while reading: *https://open.spotify.com/track/7AEcphXUR52QGYxdZ8TDVI* (listen it to the end and you won't regret it).
 ## Task
-- The sheet holds a Ciphertext and only a decryption key made with python can reveal it.
+- The sheet holds a Ciphertext and a decryption key made with python can reveal it.
 - You can inspect the code DECODER.py included in this repo.
 - Google search the terms you don't understood and don't get confused.
 - Please read everything written here carefully because there might be something hidden inside (👉 **-1 alph** 👈)!.